-Recently, the attorneys at Abilheira Law learned that they had been victimized by internet scammers from outside of the United States.
+Recently, the attorneys at Abilheira Law, LLC learned that they had been victimized by internet scammers from outside of the United States.
 These fraudsters took our website, used the name of our firm, the names of our lawyers, our photos and other online content, to perpetuate an internet scam.
 After reporting the misuse of our information to several agencies, we learned that the scammers stole our information and built an illegitimate website to deceive and steal money from unsuspecting victims who were targets of what is commonly known as a “romance scam”.

 What is a romance scam?

 A romance scam typically targets unsuspecting older women who may not be familiar with all of the warning signs.
 Usually, the scammers are men from foreign countries who start online relationships with these women.
 The relationships start innocently enough, but soon transition to requests for financial help.

 - Help get them or a family member off a ship or out of a country where they are “stuck”

 - Help recover lost luggage